yarml/HeliumOS/README.md

 about `uint64_t` undefined, just add the include in the file the error is coming from.

+- I believe `mkbootimg` has some bug, sometimes it doesn't create the boot image properly, even if all the build objects are cleaned and kernel is rebuilt.
+I did not experiment with this bug a lot, but doing a `make clean && make mkbootimg-rm` seemes to fix the issue.

 <!-- Raw links  -->
 [buildsys/]: buildsys/
 [kernel/]: kernel/